Republican Voter Suppression Efforts Are Targeting Minorities, Journalist Says

 On the "exact match" system, whereby a name on voter rolls must be identical to the name in the state system

-This kind of exact match system is known as "disenfranchisement by typo" because when you submit a voter registration form, if you have a hyphen missing on your name, if you have an apostrophe missing, if you use "Tom" on one form and "Thomas" on another, your form is going to be blocked by the state of Georgia.
-And what's interesting to me is that Georgia first tried to put this policy in place in 2009 when it previously had to approve its voting changes with the federal government under the Voting Rights Act, and the federal government actually blocked this exact match system from going into effect because they said it was discriminatory against minority voters, who are more likely to be flagged by this system.
+This kind of exact-match system is known as "disenfranchisement by typo" because when you submit a voter registration form, if you have a hyphen missing on your name, if you have an apostrophe missing, if you use "Tom" on one form and "Thomas" on another, your form is going to be blocked by the state of Georgia.
+And what's interesting to me is that Georgia first tried to put this policy in place in 2009 when it previously had to approve its voting changes with the federal government under the Voting Rights Act, and the federal government actually blocked this exact-match system from going into effect because they said it was discriminatory against minority voters, who are more likely to be flagged by this system.
 Then when Brian Kemp was elected, in 2010, he started doing this administratively.

-He was sued in 2016 by the Lawyers' Committee for Civil Rights, a voting rights group, because 35,000 registrations were flagged as "pending" under the exact match system and there was a huge racial disparity in terms of who was flagged, and Kemp's office actually said he was going to stop doing this system.
+He was sued in 2016 by the Lawyers' Committee for Civil Rights, a voting rights group, because 35,000 registrations were flagged as "pending" under the exact-match system and there was a huge racial disparity in terms of who was flagged, and Kemp's office actually said he was going to stop doing this system.
 But what happened is the Georgia legislature basically reauthorized the law, gave voters more time to do this, and so a lot of people didn't even realize this law was back into effect.

 On why people of color are disproportionately impacted by Georgia's "exact match" law

 [Voting rights lawyers] told me ... that basically the names of people who are African-American or Latino or Asian-American tend to be more unfamiliar to election workers.
-So they might have names that don't match on the databases from one form to another, or election officials might actually enter the correct name incorrectly because they're confused by the spelling, or they don't recognize the name.
+So they might have names that don't match on the databases from one form to another, or election officials might actually enter the correct name incorrectly because they're confused by the spelling or they don't recognize the name.
 And so I think that basically people of different kinds of backgrounds are sometimes unfamiliar to the largely white officials that are running Georgia's elections, and I think that's one of the reasons why a lot of people of color are ending up on these pending registration lists.

-On how Kansas Secretary of State Kris Kobach is an advocate for a question citizenship on the census — and how that affects voting rights
+On how Kris Kobach, Kansas secretary of state, is an advocate for a question citizenship on the census — and how that affects voting rights

 It's a huge issue, because census data is used to draw voting districts. ...
 The way that districts are drawn is they're based on total population.
 So everyone in a given area is counted when it comes to drawing a district and deciding what level of representation an area should have.
 What Kobach wants to do is restrict those districts to only counting people who are citizens.

-If you did that, areas with lots of noncitizens — places like Texas and New York and California — would have much less representation than places where there's a lot more citizens.
+If you did that, areas with lots of noncitizens — places such as Texas and New York and California — would have much less representation than places where there's a lot more citizens.
 And even though districts have always been drawn based on total population and not just citizenship, if Kobach has his way, districts are going to be drawn only based on citizenship.
 What that will mean is that there will be a major power shift to Republicans, because, generally speaking, areas with lots of immigrants tend to vote Democratic. ...

 This question about U.S. citizenship hasn't been asked on the census since 1950.
 There's a tremendous fear that if it is asked, Latinos, Asian-Americans, other minorities — whether documented or undocumented — are going to be afraid to respond to the census, [and] that the areas where these people live will get fewer political seats, less money, less political representation than they otherwise would in a fair and accurate census.